thanosades/notes-backend/README.md

 # Notes backend

 ## Motivation
-Practice React Hooks and Node/Express.
+This was my first fullstack project.
+The purpose was to learn React Hooks and how to setup a CRUD backend with Node/Express with MongoDB.

 ## Things I learned
 * Node/Express